chinmay091/PRODIGY_ML_03/README.md

 1. The fundamentals of Support Vector Machines (SVM) and their application in image classification.
 2. Data preprocessing techniques, including image resizing and scaling.
 3. Handling imbalanced classes in image datasets.
-4. Evaluating model performance using accuracy, precision, recall, and F1-score.
+4. Evaluating model performance using accuracy & precision.

+## Difficulties Faced
+1. The computation time due to the dataset being huge (25,000 images).
+2. New to the SVM classification, learning it from scratch turned out to be a challenge.